Morice Line

-The Morice Line was a defensive line that went into effect in September 1957 during the Algerian War.
-It was constructed by the French to prevent the rebel guerrillas of the Algerian National Liberation Front from entering Algeria, then a French colony, from two neighboring countries, Tunisia and Morocco.
+The Morice Line was a defensive line which went into effect in September 1957 during the Algerian War.
+It was constructed under French authority to prevent supplies reaching the rebel guerrillas of the Algerian National Liberation Front in the then French-controlled Algeria, from the neighbouring country of Tunisia.
 It was named after then French Minister of Defence André Morice.

 Design

 The center of the Morice Line was a 2.5 m high electric fence that ran its entire length.
 This electric fence carried 5,000 volts and also had barbed wire entanglement on one side.
 On each side of the fence was a minefield that extended 45 meters to each side.
 On the Algerian side there was also a patrolled track.

 The Morice Line was 460 km long along the border with Tunisia and 700 km long along the border with Morocco, and was built with then state-of-the-art electronic systems and a mined barrage.
 These alarms, radars and searchlights, and the use of anti-personnel landmines helped to coordinate a response from the forces assigned to the line.
 These forces combined with the previous electronic systems made the line almost impenetrable.